-End of hope
+End of Hope

-Finally, I went to the Shopify app and found out that Google Shopping app had 132 one-star reviews.
+Finally, I went to the Shopify app and found out that the Google Shopping app had 132 one-star reviews.

 Google Shopping isn't new.
 A lot of merchants have used it for their stores, and it worked fine.
 I was stunned to learn that Shopify replaced the good old app with a new one that doesn't function as smoothly.
 Bold step indeed!

 Shopify is the best e-commerce platform for now.
 My team and I always recommend it to our customers, and we plan to continue doing so.

 However, it would not be honest to talk about its advantages only.
 We strive to be transparent to our customers, and our main goal is providing value and high quality.
 The article was supposed to introduce a helpful feature to the audience, but the functionality does not work.
 We are distraught.

 This failure is an accident that doesn't occur every day, and we believe the Shopify team will fix it soon.
 I will put the update at the top of the article when it happens.